 From the transcripts, we identified instances where entrepreneurs backed down after being challenged by investors.
 The results showed that entrepreneurs who backed down were more likely to be assessed positively by investors and reap benefits as compared to those who did not.
 Contrary to the popular belief that entrepreneurs can most positively influence investor decision making by signaling confidence, willingness to back down in the face of challenging information resulted in more positive investor evaluations.

 In a series of follow-up lab studies, we created situations in which decision makers argued for a certain course of action and then received information indicating that it may be the wrong one.
 Though the decision makers believed that changing their minds would be interpreted as a signal of bad judgment, third-party observers evaluated actors more positively when they changed their minds than when they did not.
 Those who backed down were perceived as having better judgment but less confidence than individuals who didn’t.
 Consequently, the observers were more interested in working in the future with those who backed down, including in negotiations.
 The willingness to admit one is wrong may be particularly valued in negotiation, where having sound judgment is more critical to success than displaying confidence.

-For your future negotiations, I advise you to seek out unbiased information, including data that might go against your views, so that you can avoid being presented with contradictory information and having to decide whether to back down.
+For your future job negotiations, including those around salary expectations, I advise you to seek out unbiased information, including data that might go against your views, so that you can avoid being presented with contradictory information and having to decide whether to back down.
 In your current negotiation, don’t worry too much about sending the wrong signal by changing your mind.
 You may lose some confidence points in the eyes of the HR person, but you’ll come across as having sound judgment—a quality that is probably critical in your new job.